Muhlenberg College Policy on Partisan Expression and Political Activity

 • Engaging in person-to-person solicitation of funds through the campus mail service, email accounts or other College-owned or operated services, channels and platforms.
 Any mail solicitation must be through the U.S. Postal Service and other unaffiliated services, channels and platforms only.

 • Student organization-sponsored events.
 Recognized student organizations may use College facilities for meetings, speeches, and events involving candidates for office and political parties provided that such groups pay the usual and normal charge, if any, for use of institutional facilities or equipment.
-Use of space by student organizations for this purpose is subject to scheduling policy, availability, and approval by the Office of Seegers Union and Campus Events.
+Use of space by student organizations for this purpose is subject to scheduling policy, availability, and approval by the Office of Seegers Union and Campus Events and the Vice President for Communications and Marketing.
 Students should follow the usual campus procedures for scheduling a facility and resources.

 Contact: Vice President for Communications and Marketing: 484-664-4332